 PGY-3 residents on the VA track spend two days a week for one year stationed in the Burlington Lakeside VA Clinic (BLC), a Community-Based Outpatient Clinic of the White River Junction VA.
 The BLC offers a wide variety of services to military veterans including Primary Care, Mental Health, Audiology, Cardiology, Sleep Medicine, and Physical Therapy.
-The UVMMC/VA Residency track provides comprehensive training in veteran-centered and evidence-based psychopharmacological and psychotherapeutic treatments for mental health conditions such as Posttraumatic Stress Disorder [PTSD].
+The UVMMC/VA Residency track provides comprehensive training in veteran-centered and evidence-based psychopharmacological and psychotherapeutic treatments for mental health conditions such as Post-traumatic Stress Disorder [PTSD].
 On this rotation residents work as part of an interdisciplinary team consisting of psychiatrists, physicians assistants, psychologists, licensed clinical social workers, licensed alcohol and drug counselors, case managers, and peer support specialists.

 The overall goals of the UVMMC/VA Residency track are to provide training in several core-competencies ranging across patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice.
 Training in evidence-based psychotherapy treatment modalities (e.g., Cognitive Processing Therapy for PTSD, Acceptance and Commitment Therapy) includes weekly one-hour individual supervision and clinical case co-management with expert clinical psychologists.
 Residents may also participate and/or lead veteran-centered behavioral health groups.

-The required addiction psychiatry rotation in the PGY2 year at the White River Junction VA.
+The required addiction psychiatry rotation in the PGY2 year occurs at the White River Junction VA.
 It is currently configured as a hybrid rotation: in person (one day a week) and remote (3.5 days a week).
 It is overseen by an addiction psychiatrist and fellows in the Dartmouth addiction fellowship.
-Residents unable to travel are offered a rotation locally at our local Day One chemical dependency program, buprenorphine clinic, and the Chittenden Center methadone clinic.
+Residents unable to travel can do the on-site portion locally at our Day One chemical dependency program, buprenorphine clinic, or the Chittenden Center methadone clinic.
 During this one-month rotation, residents develop competence in diagnostic interviewing for substance dependence and abuse, treatment planning for initial rehabilitation; management of relapse; pharmacologic treatment for alcoholism; and diagnosis and treatment of opiate dependence.
 Residents become certified for buprenorphine treatment during their residency.

-In addition, PGY4 residents are required to spend additional time in our Addiction Treatment Program (ATP) gaining advanced level expertise in substance use assessments, buprenorphine induction, and the management of complex addicted patients.
+In addition, PGY4 residents can spend additional elective time in our Addiction Treatment Program (ATP) gaining advanced level expertise in substance use assessments, buprenorphine induction, and the management of complex addicted patients.

 to Primary Care

 PGY4 residents spend ½ day per week in one primary care setting to learn collaborative/integrative care models.
 Available settings include the Given Health Center at UHC, Colchester Family Practice, and Timberlane Adult Primary Care Clinic in South Burlington.
 During this advanced consultation month, residents learn to provide psychiatric consultation, education, and support to a primary care practice.
 This rotation offers the chance to care for outpatients with a diverse range of medical disorders (e.g., cancer, diabetes, congestive heart failure, thyroid disorder, and seizure disorder) who present with psychiatric manifestations.
 The resident will gain better understanding of the potential for psychiatric conditions to precipitate and/or exacerbate medical illness and will train residents to be clinician-educators within a busy primary care clinic.